If you’re close to 50 years old (or older), you need to read this immediately…

-The government doesn’t take your Social Security contributions, invest them, and then give you access to those funds later in life.
+The government doesn’t take your contributions, invest them, and then give you access to these funds later in life.

 Instead, it takes the money you contribute today, and gives it to current retirees.
-Meaning, once you start collecting Social Security, you’ll be relying on a younger workforce to pay for your benefits.
+Meaning, once you’re qualified to collect social security, you’ll be relying on a younger workforce to pay for your benefits.

 The Boomers are the generation born from 1946 to 1964, just after World War II.
 Today, there are 76 million of them.

-Over the next 19 years, most of them will retire, and about 76 million people will start drawing out huge sums from Social Security.
+Over the next 17 years, they’ll all retire, and 76 million people will be drawing out huge sums from social security.

 So again, you can’t expect the government to help you through your retirement years.